Find a Partner

 Closing Costs & Prepaids

-Costs can include attorney fees, loan origination fees, loan discount points, application fees, appraisal fees, credit reporting, document preparation, escrow fees, surveys and recording fees, tax escrow, hazard insurance, flood zone certification, two months of private mortgage insurance (if down payment is less than 20 percent), and sometimes the entire first year’s private mortgage insurance premium.
+Costs paid in addition to the down payment on closing day.
+They can include attorney fees, loan origination fee, loan discount point, application fee, appraisal fee, credit report, document preparation, escrow fee, survey and recording fees, tax escrow, hazard insurance, flood zone certification, two months of private mortgage insurance (if down payment is less than 20 percent) and sometimes the entire first year’s private mortgage insurance premium.
 Typically, the appraisal and credit report fees are paid at application.

 Closing Disclosure